thuyanduong-flatiron/pokemon-teams/README.md

 ## Step 3 - Adding a Pokemon (FrontEnd)

 Once you receive information from the server about the newly created Pokemon, it's time to render it onto the DOM.
 There are many ways to do this.
-Remember, the new Pokemon should appear inside the correct trainer card at the bottom of their trainer's list.
+Remember, the new Pokemon should appear inside the correct trainer card.

 ## Step 4 - Releasing a Pokemon (FrontEnd)

 For releasing Pokemon, this app will use what is called optimistic rendering.
 This means the DOM will be updated before the changes are added to the database.
-When a user clicks the 'Release Pokemon' button we will immediately update the DOM.
+When a user clicks the 'Release Pokemon' button, immediately update the DOM by removing that specific Pokemon.

+## Step 5 - Releasing a Pokemon (BackEnd)
 Next, your job is to make a DELETE request to persist the deletion of that Pokemon in the backend database.
 How does this differ from how we rendered with 'Add Pokemon'?
 When can you and when can't you use optimistic render?

-## Step 5 - Releasing a Pokemon (BackEnd)

 #### API Docs
 When making a DELETE request, the server will respond with the Pokemon that was deleted.